lowrycode/ski-arise-project/README.md

 ![Popular Package section on tablet screens](assets/images/readme/popular-packages-section.jpg)

-The layout of this section changes significantly on different screen sizes.
+The section is highly responsive and the layout changes significantly on different screen sizes.
 The image above shows how it displays on tablet screens.

 Headline details about selected packages are presented alongside buttons which take the user to specific sections of the **All Packages** page where further details can be found.